 Gluten Free Watchdog

-Recommends caution.
-GFW does not recommend Cheerios for people with celiac disease due to testing inconsistencies.
+Recommends against.
+GFW does not recommend Cheerios for people with celiac disease due to testing inconsistencies and contamination findings.

 Celiac Disease Foundation